 JustGrants Resources Website is an entryway into information about JustGrants and the grants management system itself.
-Through this portal both award recipients and applicants can access training resource and user support options, find frequently asked questions, and sign up for the JustGrants Update e-newsletter.
+Through this portal, both award recipients and applicants can access training resource and user support options, as well as find frequently asked questions.

 JustGrants Application Submission Training page offers helpful information and resources on the application process.
 This training page includes e-learning videos, reference guides, checklists, and other resources to help applicants complete an application.